Sometimes back, I bought a 22" Samsung wide screen

 So, it seemed until now, even reputed manufacturer

-Samsung does not offer zero bright dot warranty.
+like Samsung does not offer zero bright dot warranty.

 Phillips & LG does for restricted models but at a